-Are you itching to pull the cover off your grill and fire it up now that the warm weather is here?
-Before you warm up those coals, keep these safety tips in mind before barbequing.
+Are you itching to uncover your grill and fire it up now that the warm weather is here?
+Before you heat up those coals or turn on the gas, set up is key!

 - Propane and charcoal grills must only be used outdoors.
 If used inside, deadly carbon dioxide gas may build up.